Home » Technical Analysis

 Price levels of utmost importance based on historical data, which traders use to identify potential points where market movement may stall and reverse, are known as levels of support and resistance.

 A support level marks the lowest point of a market’s bear trend – usually a single low.
-At that level selling faces “buying support”, as bulls make an entry in the market and downward movement loses momentum.
+At that level, selling faces “buying support”, as bulls enter the market and downward movement loses momentum.
 A level of support usually serves as a signal for traders to go long or as a price target for their existing short positions.

 A resistance level marks the highest point of a market’s bull trend, where bulls are equally matched by bears.
 Once bears overpower bulls, the price will pull back from the resistance level.
 That level usually serves as a signal for traders to go short or as a price target for their existing long positions.